Space Emperor God Sigma: Concept

 Space Emperor God Sigma was created by Toei's Television Division, under the name "Saburo Yatsude" and animated by Academy Production (who subcontracted Greenbox).
-The series was produced by Toei Company, and not by its own animation studio Toei Animation; Yoshinobu Nishizaki's Academy Productions provided the animation services.
+The series was produced by Toei Company, and not by its own animation studio Toei Animation; Yoshinobu Nishizaki's Tokyo Dōga (later West Cape Corporation) provided the animation services.
 Toei Agency handled the advertising for the show, and its main sponsor was Popy (now Bandai's Boy's Toys Division).

 This anime was the last that Takashi Ijima would work on; he had been part of Toei's TV division's projects since Chōdenji Robo Combattler V, which aired in 1976.
 Joined by Katsuhiko Taguchi, the chief director, the two created an anime that lasted for four full seasons, which was rare at the time of its broadcast.
 This show is a similar situation to the Robot Romance Trilogy, where Toei produced each show, but the animation was done by Nippon Sunrise.